Dengue fever A90.x

 This section has been translated automatically.

-Dengue viruses (DEN1-DEN4).
+Dengue viruses (DEN1-DEN4) are RNA viruses.
 Dengue viruses form a separate group in the genus Flavivirus of the Flaviviridae family, the prototype of which is the yellow fever virus.
 The CLDN1 protein acts as a receptor for the virus to enter the cell.

 Occurrence/Epidemiology